-HUD requires that DHA give the family an oral briefing and provide the family with a briefing packet containing written information about the program.
-Briefings provide information about how the HCV program works, including family and owner responsibilities, where the family can lease a unit and the advantages of moving outside areas of high poverty concentration.
-The applicant will receive their voucher at the conclusion of the briefing.
+HUD requires that DHA give the family a comprehensive oral briefing and provide the family with a detailed briefing packet containing essential written information about the program.
+These briefings will provide thorough information about how the HCV program works, including the specific roles and responsibilities of the family, the PHA, and the owner.
+The briefing will clearly explain where the family can lease a unit, the concept of payment standards and rent reasonableness, information about Housing Quality Standards (HQS), and, for tenant-based vouchers, the advantages of moving outside areas of high poverty concentration and portability procedures.
+The applicant will receive their voucher at the conclusion of the briefing, contingent upon understanding the provided information.
+The briefing will include: